Rockies vs. Braves Player Props Betting Odds

 Tovar Stats

-- Ezequiel Tovar has 118 hits with 28 doubles, three triples, 15 home runs, 21 walks and 60 RBI.
-He's also stolen eight bases.
+- Ezequiel Tovar has 119 hits with 28 doubles, three triples, 15 home runs and 21 walks.
+He has driven in 61 runs with eight stolen bases.

 Tovar Recent Games